namannimmo10/namannimmo.me/_posts/2016-02-24-22-54-16-setting_up_emacs_for_java_development.md

 ---
 layout:		post
 title:		Setting up Emacs for Java Development
-summary:	Getting ready to use Emacs as a Java IDE, including how to compile your code, get on-the-fly syntax checking and highlighting
+summary:	How to compile and run your code with on-the-fly syntax checking, refactoring, autocompletion and more.
 date:		2016-02-24 22-54-16
 categories:	emacs, java
 ---